BastLeblanc/aws-byod-immersion-day/labs/05_transformations/transformation.md

 # Terminate the following resources

 The Glue development endpoint and the notebook will incur charges.
-So please go to the glue console https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=devEndpoints
+So please go to [GLue](https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=devEndpoints)
 Select the endpoint - Action -> Delete

-Then go to the notebook https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=notebooks Select the notebook - Action -> Stop or Delete
+Then go to the [notebook](https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=notebooks) Select the notebook - Action -> Stop or Delete